+Learn how to tie a square knot and add this to your survival skills!
 Often called the reef knot, the square knot is one of the most commonly used knots.
-Following the instructions here on how to tie such a knot can be a lifesaver.
+Thus, following this tutorial can be a lifesaver!

 In this article: